wjgra/arq-benchmark/README.md

 │   └── util
 ├── format_all.sh
 └── test_scripts
-    ├── generate_plots.sh (runs multiple ARQ schemes for comparison on one set of axes) ├── graph.py (parses logs from run.sh and plots the results) └── run.sh (runs a tmux'd launcher session with a transmitter and receiver)
+    ├── generate_plots.sh (runs a benchmark for multiple ARQ schemes and plots a comparison) ├── graph.py (parses logs from run.sh and plots the results) └── run.sh (runs a tmux'd launcher session with a transmitter and receiver)
 ```